Kubernetes monitoring via VictoriaMetrics Single #

 vm/victoria-metrics-single 0.7.5 1.62.0 Victoria Metrics Single version - high-performa...

-2. Install VictoriaMetrics Single from Helm Chart#
+2. Install VictoriaMetrics Single from Helm Chart #

 Run this command in your terminal:

-helm install vmsingle vm/victoria-metrics-single -f https://docs.victoriametrics.com/guides/guide-vmsingle-values.yaml
+helm install vmsingle vm/victoria-metrics-single -f https://docs.victoriametrics.com/guides/examples/guide-vmsingle-values.yaml

 Here is full file content guide-vmsingle-values.yaml